 Since portions of the Proposed Project Area are within the coastal zone, any federal activity affecting the coastal zone must be consistent with the CCA.
 "Federal Consistency" is the requirement that federal actions that affect any land, water, or natural resource of a state's coastal zone must be consistent with the enforceable policies of the state.
-As there would be no change in use and no projected coastal resource impacts, the Proposed Action Alternative would be consistent with the CCA.
+As noted above, the CCC confirmed that the Proposed Action Alternative would have no effects on coastal resources.
+Because there would be no change in use and no projected coastal resource impacts, the Proposed Action Alternative would be consistent with the CCA.